Nolan Hannu’s Mom Posts Heartbreaking Message To Tom Brady After Her Son’s Sudden Death

 “This is my son Nolan Hannu.
 He died suddenly just this last Friday, March 15, 2019, in his bedroom filled with pictures, posters, and memorabilia of you.
 He was only 17.”

-The message continues will Angela explaining just how much Tom Brady meant to her son.
+The message continues with Angela explaining just how much Tom Brady meant to her son.

 “I need you to know that he loved you, Tom.
 He has looked up to you and admired you since he was a young boy.”